prometheus/graphite_exporter/README.md

 Metrics will be available on [http://localhost:9108/metrics](http://localhost:9108/metric).

 To avoid using unbounded memory, metrics will be garbage collected five minutes after they are last pushed to.
-This is configurable with the `-graphite.sample-expiry` flag.
+This is configurable with the `--graphite.sample-expiry` flag.

 ## Metric Mapping and Configuration